Tugbars/ARIMA-in-C/README.md

 - **Simple and Iterative:**
   The iterative differencing and testing approach is straightforward to implement and understand, even though more sophisticated methods (like KPSS or information criterion-based selection) exist.

-### Upsides and Downsides

-- **Upside:**
-  - Automatic, rule-of-thumb method for determining differencing order.
-  - Maintains simplicity and transparency.

-- **Downside:**
-  - The use of a fixed tolerance (±1.001) and a simple piecewise linear approximation for p-values means that the test might be less robust than state-of-the-art methods.
-  - Over-differencing is a risk if the rule-of-thumb does not capture the true dynamics of the series.

 ---

 ## 3. Forecasting Models